A Graded Modal Type Theory for Pulse Schedules: Introduction

 In the final stage of compilation, a quantum circuit must be translated into the input signals accepted by the quantum hardware itself.
 For a quantum computer based on superconducting qubits, this will be a sequence of microwave control pulses to be sent to the various input channels \cite{10.1063/1.5089550}.
 A \emph{pulse schedule} gives a full specification for which pulse should be applied to which channel at what time.

-There are languages for describing these pulse schedules, including OpenPulse \cite{Alexander_2020} and graphical languages such as quantum circuits augmented with 'stretchy delays'.
-However these languages do not yet have formal semantics.
+There are languages for describing these pulse schedules, such as OpenPulse \cite{mckay2018qiskitbackendspecificationsopenqasm, Alexander_2020}.
+However these languages are not very amenable to formal semantics.
 If we want, for example, a formally verified quantum compiler, then we require a language for specifying pulse schedules that can be given precisely defined semantics.

-In this paper, we propose such a language as a \emph{graded modal type theory} \cite{10.1007/978-3-030-72019-3_17} named PSTT (Pulse Schedule Type Theory).
-Graded modals type theories are type systems where each variable is annotated with a parameter or \emph{grade}.
-These can be used to represent, for example, resource usage, where the grade denotes how many times a given resource may be used; or privacy levels, whether a resource is private or public \cite{10.1145/3607862}.
-In this paper, we use the grades to represent \emph{timing} information: a variable $x :^50 Q_1$ will represent a state of qubit $Q_1$ that will exist 50 nanoseconds in the future, and a variable $y :^{-75} Q_2$ will represent a state of qubit $Q_2$ that existed 75 nanoseconds in the past.

-Using this type theory, it is only possible to specify complete pulse schedules; it is not possible to write a pulse schedule in which two different inputs are applied to the same qubit simultaneously, nor one in which there is a 'gap' (we must either specify a pulse to be applied to a qubit, or specify that there is a delay).\

-We give the syntax for the type theory, prove some metatheoretic properties, and describe the semantics in terms of category theory.
-We show that the input signals to a quantum chip, and the trajectories of a quantum chip (states over time), both form models of the theory.
-We also give a syntatic model, prove that it is initial, and hence show soundness and completeness for the judgemental equalities.